amountcastlej/UserCard/README.md

 ![UserCard](https://raw.githubusercontent.com/amountcastlej/UserCard/main/user-card.png)

-For this project we had to recreate the wireframe using the skills we have learned in Flexbox
+For this project I had to recreate the wireframe using the skills I learned in Flexbox